You can use browser monitoring in New Relic to add custom events and attributes.

 PageAction events, verify these prerequisites:

-Your New Relic Browser agent version must be 593 or higher.
+Your browser monitoring agent version must be 593 or higher.

 Client browser version